Top 10 Most Helpful Things for Job-Seekers

 6. Cell Phones

 Losing your job is a huge problem … but losing your employer-related health insurance can be much worse.
 In fact, it can be a matter of life and death!
 In 1986, congress passed the “Consolidated Omnibus Budget Reconciliation Act” (COBRA) which entitles anyone who was involuntarily terminated from a job at a company with at least 20 employees or more to extend their company’s group Health Insurance Benefits for a period of up to 18 months.
 Of course, anyone using COBRA must pay the full cost of those benefits.
 Extending your former employer’s group health insurance coverage at full cost with COBRA can be prohibitively expensive for many people.
-However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — assuming you could even qualify!
+However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — although with the advent of the new Affordable Care Act (a.k.a.
+“Obamacare”) that may or may not change.
+The jury is still out on that one!
 [For more detailed information on COBRA, go to this website from the Department of Labor: "FAQs for Employees About COBRA Continuation Health Coverage."]

 4. Job-Seeker Networking Groups